 Is it safe to fly if I have vein problems?

-It is recommended that people with vein problems shouldn’t stand or sit for so long, which is obviously an unavoidable thing when traveling.
-Many patients approach us with the questions if they are OK to travel?
+It is recommended that people with vein problems shouldn’t stand or sit for so long, which is an unavoidable thing when traveling.
+Many patients approach us with the question if they are OK to travel.

 Varicose veins are caused when valves in the legs fail to pump blood back to the heart as they normally should.
 The blood then pools in the legs causing unsightly-looking veins, leg aching, heaviness, leg fatigue, muscle cramping, ankle swelling, itching & burning, skin discoloration, and restless legs syndrome.
 Learn More.